Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Theoretical Analysis

-With the assumptions presented in the previous subsetion, here we provide the recovery guarantee of a $K$ layer SkLSPD-LW network on linear inverse problem where we have $b = Ax^\dagger$.
+With the assumptions presented in the previous subsection, here we provide the recovery guarantee of PnP-MS2G on linear inverse problem where we have $b = Ax^\dagger$.
 Denoting $L_s$ to be the smallest constant satisfying: